Annual accountability

 You may depreciate assets in your organisation's accounts, as required by the accounting standards.

-However, don’t report asset depreciation in the income and expenditure statements for DCJ contracts nor in the form on the Contracting Portal.
+However, don’t report asset depreciation in either the income and expenditure statements for DCJ contracts or in the form on the Contracting Portal.

 This is because: